roxberry/markrox.dev/src/posts/2025-12-05-bsides-philly-2025/index.md

 **[The Imposter’s Guide to Hacking… Without Technical Talent!](https://hackertracker.app/event?conf=BSIDESPHILLY2025&event=64837)**

 Jayson leaned into what makes hacking *human*.
 His core message echoed throughout the talk:
-"Rick Astley has done more for cyber security than any other human in history.”
+"Rick Astley has done more for cyber security than any other human in history."

-His "attack techniques” were reminders of the power of human behavior:
+His "attack techniques" were reminders of the power of human behavior:

 - Kindness
 - Curiosity
 - Routine

-He emphasized that giving the "client a win” creates collaboration rather than confrontation — a foundational mindset for effective security work.
+He emphasized that giving the "client a win" creates collaboration rather than confrontation — a foundational mindset for effective security work.

 —